PopnPrimp/popgym/_posts/2019-05-04-queer-wrestling.md

 Interested but not sure if you can participate?
 Join us anyway and observe from the sidelines!
 Ask questions, meet attendees, and have fun.

-This workshop is facilitated by special guest presenters from The Spectrum Wrestling Club ………….
+This workshop is facilitated by special guest presenters from The Spectrum Wrestling Club

+Doors at 1 PM, workshop starts at 1:30 PM!
+………….

 SUBMISSION WRESTLING